Lipodema Legs - my story later, and Denise Bennett's perspective, first.

 - -Even in my thirties, here; my legs are kinda thin but tender an stumpy legs. .

 Knee surgery - I had knee surgery, too.
 I got a full right knee replacement in 2014.

-My right knee which was entirely bone-on-bone and slipping off towards the outside of my leg - causing pain clear from hip to ankle.
-This was not a great result for me right away.
+My right knee, which was entirely bone-on-bone and slipping off towards the outside of my leg - causing pain clear from hip to ankle needed replacement.
+I twas not a great result for me right away.
 I did not recover well, due to pulmonary embolisms and C-Diff infection.
 They expected me to die.
 Clearly - I did not.
 Even then, I knew I had Lipedema, but had no answers or solutions.

 When I woke, after being wheeled out of surgery, I wept uncontrollably; I pulled the covers back and looked at this wrapped leg with hysterical tears of joy, I wept.
-The doc removed 6.2 L. I had Ortho Static Hypo Tension (I could not get my BP up to normal numbers.)
-They kept me overnight and then released me to my cousin, I stayed with her for ten days, before released to return home after the first post op.
+The doc removed 6.2 L. I had Ortho-Static Hypo-Tension (I could not get my BP up to normal numbers.)
+They kept me overnight and then released me to my cousin the next day.
+I stayed with her for ten days, before I was released to return home after the first post op.

 Even though - while still recuperating at my cousin's, the right size is still large - I immediately had an ankle!
-The non-surgery leg is so gross.
-I still don't know what to feel with so much change.
+The non-surgery leg was so gross.
+I emotionally struggled with so much change.
 DOCUMENTING, WITH PICTURES, AS IT GOES, HAS BEEN HELPFUL.